MichaelL401/MichaelL401/README.md

 ## 👨‍💻 **About Me**
 - 🌐 **Driven by:** A deep interest in networking and the critical importance of security.
-- 🔧 **Professional Highlight:** Successfully deployed EDR solutions and policies to small and medium-sized business networks.
 - 📚 **Certifications:** CompTIA Security Analytics Professional (CSAP), CySA+, Sec+, A+.

 ---